tazama-lf/docs/Community/Tazama-Contribution-Guide.md

       docker run -d --name nats-utilities -p 3000:3000 -e NODE_ENV='dev' ghcr.io/frmscoe/nats-utilities:latest
       ```

-    Nats-rest-proxy is set up the same way as other processors so you can follow this document to set it up

 ##### B. Setting Up a Microservice Processor to Work On

-Let's pick an easy one to use as an example.
+Let's pick an easy microservice processor to use as an example.
 The Channel Router and Setup Processor (CRSP) receives an incoming message from the TMS API and then determines how to route the message to rule processors for evaluation based on the message's transaction type (`TxTp`) attribute.

 Follow the steps below to get the CRSP on your operating table: